own3d/docs/docs/docs/authorization.md

 You will also find all scopes in our [Scope](https://github.com/own3d/id/blob/master/src/Enums/Scope.php) Enum in GitHub.

-## Linking Third-Party Accounts
+## Linking Streaming Services and Third-Party Accounts & Connections

-To link third-party service accounts, you can use the `/oauth/{provider}` endpoint.
+To link streaming services and third-party accounts & connections, you can use the `/oauth/{provider}` endpoint.

 The `provider` parameter is the name of the provider you want to link.
 We currently support the following
 providers: `twitch`, `youtube`, `tiktok`, `discord` and `spotify`.